Learn different ways to give news in English and improve your speaking skills.

 When are you leaving?
 Where will you go?
 Will you write to me and keep in touch?

-you must me devastated.
+You must be devastated.
 But you know you will get another job quickly.
 You are too good at what you do.

 It’s not easy to hear bad news like that but you seem to be taking it as well as could be expected under the circumstances.